ZhLatifi/DigitalSignalProcessingLab/README.md

 MATLAB Codes for AUT Digital Signal Processing Laboratory

 This repository contains my codes & reports for Digital Signal Processing Laboratory at Amirkabir University of Technology.
-It includes three experiments under the following headings:
+It includes four experiments under the following headings:
 1) Preliminary instructions for signal processing in the time and frequency domains
 2) Digital filtering
 3) Signal improvement and noise reduction